Krkula2Krka/Micro-kernel/README.md

 # Micro-kernel
-This micro kernel works best with BCC compiler (version 3.1) and with a specific public test also written in C++.
+This micro kernel works best with BCC compiler (version 3.1) in DOS OS and with a specific public test also written in C++.
 It is a school project.